eydward/Density-k-PDG/README.md

 `  kPDG K N T start_idx end_idx`

-where `start_idx` and `end_idx` specify the range of base graph ids in the final enumeration phase.
+where `start_idx` and `end_idx` specify the range of base graph ids in the final enumeration phase (both inclusive).
 For example for `K=4, N=7`, the final enumeration phase has 29313  base graphs.
-We can distribute this to 6 machines, with
+We can distribute this to 30 machines, with

 ```
-   kPDG K N T 0 5000
+   kPDG K N T 0 1000
-   kPDG K N T 5000 10000
+   kPDG K N T 1000 2000
    ...
-   kPDG K N T 25000 30000
+   kPDG K N T 29000 30000
 ```
 Note the `end_idx` is allowed to be larger than the number of available base graphs for convenience.
+Also in the example given, graph with id 1000, 2000, etc. are actually processed twice, which is fine.
 To see how many base graphs there are, just run the program with `kPDG K N -1` which skips the final step and therefore runs relatively quickly, and observe the output saying `Growth phase completed.
 State:` and take the last `collected` value.

 ## Development Environment Setup
 * In order to build and run the code, c++ 17 compatible compiler is required.
 My environment uses `gcc (Rev8, Built by MSYS2 project) 11.2.0`, but any `gcc-11` release  should work.